bhk/rio/doc/concepts.md

 Rio syntax supports a "vertical" program structure, so that code reads down the page instead of diagonally down-and-to-the-right.
 Likewise, data flow (during execution) generally progresses down the page, which can help with readability of the code.
-It also is important for usablity in a worksheet-based [live programming](#live-programming) environment.
+It also is important for usability in a worksheet-based [live programming](#live-programming) environment.

 Assignment expressions consist of a `NAME = EXPR` line followed vertically